Interference Alignment for the $K$ User MIMO Interference Channel: System Model

-A $K$-tuple of rates $\mathbf{R(\rho)}=(R_1(\rho),\cdots,R_K(\rho))$ is said to be achievable for a MIMO GIFC if the transmitters can increase the cardinalities of their message sets as $2^{nR_i(\rho)}$ with block length $n$ and the probability of error for all messages can be simultaneously made arbitrary small by taking $n$ sufficiently large.
-The capacity region $\mathcal{C}(\rho)$ of the $K$ user MIMO GIFC is the set of all achievable $K$-tuples of rates $\mathbf{R(\rho)}$.
+For a MIMO Gaussian IC with a power constraint $P$ at each transmitter, a $K$-tuple of rates $\mathbf{R}(P)=(R_1(P),\cdots,R_K(P))$ is said to be achievable if the transmitters can increase the cardinalities of their message sets as $2^{nR_i(P)}$ with block length $n$ and the average probability of error for all transmitters can be made arbitrarily small when $n$ is sufficiently large.
+The capacity region of the $K$-user MIMO Gaussian IC is the set of all achievable $K$-tuples $\mathbf{R}(P)$ and is denoted by $\mathscr{C}(P)$.
+Our primary objective in this paper is to characterize the sum capacity of this channel as $P\rightarrow\infty$.

-Our primary objective in this paper is to characterize the total number of DoF of the $K$-user MIMO GIFC.
-Let $\mathcal{C}(\rho)$ denote the capacity region of this channel.
-The DoF region associated with this channel is the shape of $\mathcal{C}(\rho)$ in high $\snr$ regime scaled by $\log(\rho)$.
-If $\mathcal{R}$ denotes the DoF region of the MIMO GIFC, all extreme points of $\mathcal{R}$ can be obtained by solving the following optimization problem:

-The total number of DoF refers to the case of $\boldsymbol{\lambda}=(1,1,\ldots,1)$, i.e., it represents the behavior of maximum achievable sum rate as $\snr$ goes to infinity.
-Throughout this paper, $D$ denotes the total number of DoF of the system.